Video Editing

 Step 4: Edit

-After generating the video, you can refine it using the video editor.
+After generating the video, you can refine it using the online AI video editor.
 This is where you upload your visuals, modify the text, adjust the color scheme, change background music or voiceovers if needed, and add a watermark to protect your content.
 Finally, preview your video to make any final adjustments.
 You can now export and share the final result.

 The most common types of tutorial videos